JojoReikun/DOKA/README.md

 ![](images/KinematicCalculations.jpg)

 ## Platforms:
 DOKA is generally functional across platforms.
-It has been mainly developed on Windows 10 64-bit, but also tested on linux ubuntu (v: ), and iOS (v: )
+It has been mainly developed on Windows 10 64-bit, but also tested on linux ubuntu (v: ), and iOS (v: MacOS BigSur 11.2.3)

 ## Install
 git clone git@github.com/JojoReikun/ClimbingLizardDLCAnalysis.git